dqnguyen59/car-lease-demo/README.md

 This demonstration contains scripts that only works for Linux.

 Docker MySQL is used to create the MySQL database.
+For this demonstration and simplicity of the demo, only one database server is used.

 Run the script below to build Docker image for MySQL Database: